MistAiDev/Mist-Ai-Project/README.md

 -   Full-featured Discord and Twitter connectors, with Discord voice channel support
 -   Full conversational and document RAG memory
 -   Can read links and PDFs, transcribe audio and videos, summarize conversations, and more
--   Highly extensible - create your own actions and clients to extend Mists's capabilities
+-   Highly extensible - create your own actions and clients to extend Clouds's capabilities
 -   Supports open source and local models (default configured with Nous Hermes Llama 3.1B)
 -   Supports OpenAI for cloud inference on a light-weight device
 -   "Ask Claude" mode for calling Claude on more complex queries